Marketing91

 • Introducing Other Kinds of Vehicles: Proton cars are quite popular but as an auto mobile company they need to diversify themselves.
 Introducing vehicles like motorbikes can expand the market even more as there is a huge demand for them.

-Also Read SWOT analysis of Volkswagen
+Also Read SWOT Analysis of Infosys 2025

 SWOT analysis of Proton Cars 2